Back to bricks list

 Here is the content of the main.py file.

-# This is a template for a streamlit live task.
+# This is a template for a streamlit agent.

 # This generates an app with one dataframe as input.
 Then the user can select 2 columns to plot a scatter plot.